 - A fire or explosion near a pipeline

 - Exposed pipeline after an earthquake, fire, flood or other disaster

-An unusual sound, such as a hissing, whistling or roaring sound near a gas line or appliance.
+- An unusual sound, such as a hissing, whistling or roaring sound near a natural gas line.

-The distinctive odor of natural gas.
-Some people may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it) or because the odor is being masked or hidden by other odors that are present, such as cooking, damp, musty or chemical odors.
-In addition, certain conditions in pipe and soil can cause odor fade - the loss of odorant so that it is not detectable by smell.
+- The distinctive odor of natural gas Some persons may not be able to smell the odor because they have a diminished sense of smell, olfactory fatigue (normal, temporary inability to distinguish an odor after prolonged exposure to it) or because the odor is being masked or hidden by other odors that are present, such as cooking, damp, musty or chemical odors.
+In addition, certain conditions in pipe and soil can cause odor fade—the loss of odorant so that it is not detectable by smell.

 Further information is available in our section entitled Don't Rely on Just Your Nose.